 As I work on the latest version of this post, I received the news that a decision has been rendered and on December 10th, The Supreme Court ruled that Nova Scotia’s Cyber-Safety Act was struck down in what the court called a ‘colossal failure”.

 This legislation had issues from the beginning and was open to abuse as I had experienced, an experience that lasted a year trying to remedy.
 The legislation as it was written essentially makes cyber bullies of anyone that uses the internet and has an opinion.
 The definition so broad that you don’t even need to actually say anything directly to someone, the accuser just has to assume you are targeting them.

-A big thanks goes out to David Fraser of McInnes Cooper and the CCLA for all the hard work and support in dealing with this issue.
+A big thanks go out to David Fraser of McInnes Cooper for all the hard work and support in dealing with this issue (Removed the CCLA).

 Clarification and update: My former friend and business partner was never bullied, he was tasked with explaining his actions, he had his hand in the cookie jar, got caught and he opted to take a creative approach which resulted in a mess.